MattCzyr/IPLCSimulator/README.md

 ## Grading Criteria
 The following is how these projects will be graded.

-\begin{enumerate}
-\item The project is viewed as 3 major parts: Cache Simulator (15 points), Pipeline Simulator (25 points), and Performance Evaluation (10 points).
+- The project is viewed as 3 major parts: Cache Simulator (15 points), Pipeline Simulator (25 points), and Performance Evaluation (10 points).

-\item Write-up (detailed below) is worth 30 points.
+- Write-up (detailed below) is worth 30 points.

-\item Presentation (detailed below) is worth 20 points.
+- Presentation (detailed below) is worth 20 points.

-\item If you have a logic error with your cache or pipeline simulator, you will only be deducted points from that part.
+- If you have a logic error with your cache or pipeline simulator, you will only be deducted points from that part.
 So, suppose your cache simulator does not work well at all, then you could obtain a score of 85 points if all other parts are done well.

-\item If your simulator seg faults or dumps core due to an error, the most points you can obtain is 50.
+- If your simulator seg faults or dumps core due to an error, the most points you can obtain is 50.
 Having code written that does not work correctly hurts you much more than having much less code that actually does useful operations.
-\end{enumerate}

 ## Report Write-up Instructions
 Provide a 3-page write-up.
-Each page shoud summarize one of the coding routines by summarizing the programming logic of the implementation.
+Each page should summarize one of the coding routines by summarizing the programming logic of the implementation.
 The code must be commented and this will be a shared responsibility of the coder and documenter.
 The documentation is the responsibility of the documenter.
 Remember a picture is worth a thousand words.
 I will be reading at least 20 of these reports.

 ## Report Presentation Instructions
 Provide 3 slides that summarizes your project.
 Include a page describing the code, a page summarizing the results, and a page describing who did what.